-Dr Kwakye Ameyaw is a full-fledged global expert with unparalleled and rich mix of academic and secular experience in Sustainable Bioenergy, Biodiversity Conservation & Natural Resources Management.
+Dr. Kwakye Ameyaw is a full-fledged global expert with an unparalleled and rich mix of academic and secular experience in Sustainable Bioenergy, Biodiversity Conservation, and Natural Resources Management.

-Heis Operations Manager at the Forestry Commission Headquarters and has spent a better part of his life as a Resident Lecturer (School of Forestry, Sunyani), District Forest Manager with affiliation with high-ranking institutions such as United Nations University (UNG), Institute of natural Resources of Africa (INRA) & University of Ghana, Legon.
-His professional and research focus have been on the implications of participatory natural resource conservation on sustainable development, harnessing renewable natural resources for efficient and sustainable use, promoting green economy and facilitating good governance.
+Previously, Dr. Ameyaw currently serves as the Operations Manager at the Forestry Commission Headquarters and has spent a better part of his life as a Resident Lecturer (School of Forestry, Sunyani) and a District Forest Manager.
+He has worked with several high-ranking institutions such as United Nations University (UNG), Institute of Matural Resources of Africa (INRA) & University of Ghana, Legon.
+His professional and research focus has been on the impact of participatory natural resource conservation on sustainable development, harnessing renewable natural resources, promoting green economy, and facilitating good governance.
 Dr. Kwakye holds a PhD in Environmental Science, MSc in Environmental resource management and a BSc in Natural Resource Management.

 ING ARABA AMO – AIDOO

-Ing Araba Amo – Aidoo a distinguished expert with rich experience in renewable energy technologies worldwide.
+Ing Araba Amo – Aidoo is a distinguished expert with rich experience in renewable energy technologies worldwide.
 As a Polytechnic Faculty Member, she has helped to champion the cause of renewable energy and energy efficiency for the institution both locally and internationally.
-She acquired her solar energy training in Solar Energy center-India and Biogas Training at the BIOMA- China.
+She acquired her solar energy training in Solar Energy center, India and Biogas Training at the BIOMA, China.

-She is a seasoned researcher who has led various innovations in solar cooking, solar drying, wind and mini hydro feasibility studies and biogas production.
-She holds a Bsc in mechanical engineering and an MSc in Renewable Energy Technologies.
-She has consulted on various projects in Ghana, Nigeria, the United States of America and Mexico.
+She is a seasoned researcher who has led various innovations in solar cooking, solar drying, wind/mini-hydro feasibility studies, and bio-gas production.
+She holds a BSc in mechanical engineering and an MSc in Renewable Energy Technologies.
+She has consulted on various projects in Ghana, Nigeria, the United States of America, and Mexico.
 As the Regional Chairperson for Women in Engineering for the Ghana Institute of Engineers, she has been an active advocate for youth innovation and entrepreneurship.

 DR. DAN BAFFOUR-AWUAH

-Dan Baffour-Awuah , a vibrant personality, was the Executive Director of the Council for Technical and Vocational Education and Training (COTVET) in Ghana, with the responsibility among others, of leading the formulation of national policies for skills development across the broad spectrum of pre-tertiary and tertiary education, formal informal and non-formal sectors.
+Dan Baffour-Awuah, a vibrant personality, was the Executive Director of the Council for Technical and Vocational Education and Training (COTVET) in Ghana.
+In this position, Dan led the formulation of national policies for skills development across the broad spectrum of pre-tertiary and tertiary education, both in formal and non-formal sectors.

 BERNICE DAPAAH (FOUNDER & CEO)